what is Forex or Currency Trading

 However, leverage not only raises your profit prospects, it can also add to your losses, which can go beyond deposited funds.
 When you are not familiar with Forex, it would be wise to begin trading small with lower leverage ratios, until you feel well-established in the market.

-UK tax on Forex, CFD trading and Spread Betting
+Currency trading tax in UK on Forex, CFD trading and Spread Betting

 Those who have a funded trading account and are making trades may have to pay tax on Forex trading profits.
 They may also be permitted to claim tax exemption on any trading losses.